Freydun Atturaya: Background and early life

-Freydun Bet-Abram was born in 1891 in the village of Charbash in Urmia, Iran.
+Freydun Bet-Abram was born in 1891 in the village of Charbash in Urmia, Persia.
 He was the son of Yacob Bet-Abram and Insoph Taimoorazy.
 The name Atturaya was assumed later on during his activism and literally means "the Assyrian".
 In 1902, Atturaya and his family moved to Georgia and he grew up in Tbilisi.
 Georgia was at the beginning of the 20th century one of the unofficial centers of the Assyrian elite; owing to the concentration of Assyrian refugees, vacancies for employment in the local competitive labor market and other factors, there was substantial Assyrian settlement in the country.

 In the early 1910s, Atturaya headed a theatrical troupe that acted in the Marjanishvili Theatre in Tbilisi.
 The troupe, dubbed the "Dramatic Society of Assyrians in Tbilisi", often performed plays rooted in Assyrian culture and history.
 In 1911, they performed the play Grief, written by Atturaya, and in 1914 they performed the play Shamiram, which included characters such as Sargon, Sennacherib, Nimrod and Ninus.
 All the proceeds from this performance went to the publication of the Assyrian Kokhva ("Star") magazine.

 Atturaya studied medicine at a Russian missionary school in Harpoot, a prominent center of Armenian nationalism.
 He graduated as a doctor in 1915, the same year as the city's population was violently massacred by the Ottoman Empire during the Armenian genocide.
 In Harpoot, Atturaya would have met Ashur Yousif, another prominent Assyrian activist, killed by the Ottomans in 1915.
 Atturaya might also have studied in Russia, perhaps attending the military academy at the Leningrad University.
 After graduating, Atturaya was appointed as a medical doctor in the Imperial Russian Army.
 Atturaya was promoted to the head of a military hospital in Georgia during World War I and eventually attained the position of "Chief Medical Officer for the Northern and Southern Caucasian Railways".